ryanRfox/python-a2a-x402/README.md

-# python-a2a-x402-mvp
+# python-a2a-x402

-A spec-compliant implementation of the x402 payment protocol extension for python-a2a, enabling cryptocurrency payments in agent-to-agent commerce.
+A spec-compliant implementation of the x402 payment protocol extension for python-a2a, enabling digital payments in agent-to-agent commerce.

 ## Overview

-This project implements the [x402 payment protocol specification](https://github.com/google-agentic-commerce/a2a-x402/spec/v0.1/spec.md) (~95% spec compliance) using python-a2a (by themanojdesai).
-It demonstrates how AI agents can autonomously negotiate and execute cryptocurrency payments using EIP-3009 transfer authorization.
+This project implements the [x402 payment protocol specification](https://github.com/google-agentic-commerce/a2a-x402/spec/v0.1/spec.md) using [python-a2a](https://github.com/themanojdesai/python-a2a).
+It demonstrates how AI agents can autonomously negotiate and execute digital payments using EIP-3009 transfer authorization.

 ### Key Components